hdShang/arxiv-daily/docs/cs-CV/2025-05-26/papers/250519919v1-weather-magician-reconstruction-and-rendering-framework-for-4d-weath.md

 ---
 layout: default
-title: Weather-Magician: Reconstruction and Rendering Framework for 4D Weather Synthesis In Real Time
+title: "Weather-Magician: Reconstruction and Rendering Framework for 4D Weather Synthesis In Real Time"
 ---

 # Weather-Magician: Reconstruction and Rendering Framework for 4D Weather Synthesis In Real Time